IKATS/ikats.github.io/useful-links.md

 published: true
 ---

-Ikats uses some of the technologies and libraries below:
+IKATS uses some of the technologies and libraries below:

 * Stack
   - [Horton Works](https://hortonworks.com/products/data-center/hdp/)